-If you are attempting to manage the demands of study as well as an ongoing health condition or accessibility need, or you are the primary carer for a person with accessibility needs, our Accessibility Advisor may be able to provide you with academic adjustments and other supports.
+If you are attempting to manage the demands of study as well as an ongoing health condition or accessibility need, or you are the primary carer for a person with accessibility needs, you may be eligible for academic adjustments and other supports.

 If you have a diagnosed accessibility need, learning difficulties, an ongoing mental or physical health condition or are the primary carer for a person with accessibility needs, you are eligible to apply for a Learning Statement of Access.

-In order for us to support you optimally, we encourage you to contact Accessibility Services before the beginning of your first trimester.
-Ideally, you should schedule a meeting with the Accessibility Advisor to ascertain the most appropriate and reasonable adjustments to your individual circumstances.
+In order for us to support you optimally, we encourage you to contact us before the beginning of your first trimester.
+Ideally, TUA and Think students should schedule a meeting with the Accessibility Advisor to ascertain the most appropriate and reasonable adjustments to your individual circumstances.

 To find out more about the process of applying for and securing a Learning Statement of Access, visit the links below: